History & Traditions

 William & Mary is the second-oldest institution of higher learning in America.
-The original plans for W&M date back to 1618 — decades before Harvard — but were derailed by an "Indian uprising."
-We couldn't make this stuff up.
+While our original plans date back to 1618 — decades before Harvard — William & Mary was officially chartered in 1693.

 On February 8, 1693, King William III and Queen Mary II of England signed the charter for a "perpetual College of Divinity, Philosophy, Languages, and other good Arts and Sciences" to be founded in the Virginia Colony.
 And William & Mary was born.

 Workers began construction on the Sir Christopher Wren Building, then known simply as the College Building in 1695, before the town of Williamsburg even existed.
 Over the next two centuries, the Wren Building would burn on three separate occasions, each time being re-built inside the original walls.
 That makes the Wren the oldest college building still standing in America, and possibly the most flammable.

 W&M is famous for its firsts: the first U.S. institution with a Royal Charter, the first Greek-letter society (Phi Beta Kappa, founded in 1776), the first student honor code, the first college to become a university and the first law school in America.